 The number of reductions a process is allowed to use before it is scheduled out is increased or reduced.
-Input reductions
+Input reductions return_to and return_from trace messages are lost when tracing on the spawn BIFs.

 The number of reductions performed before checking I/O is increased or reduced.